 - Shipping your car is often more affordable than towing it.
 Renting a trailer (and sometimes a vehicle) can be expensive, to say nothing of the cost of gas mileage and vehicle maintenance at the end of a trip.
 Hiring a towing company to move your car across states is almost unheard of, and will likely cost considerably more than having your car shipped.

 Car Shipping: Cons

 - Car shipping is a process that often involves several cars in addition to your own.
-Other cars need to be picked up and dropped off, which means it may take days or weeks before your car arrives at your new home.
-You will also need to schedule your pickup time several weeks in advance.
+Other cars need to be picked up and dropped off, which means sometimes there are delays.

 - There are fewer car shipping companies than car towing or rental companies.
 Fewer options can make finding the right fit more difficult, especially if you have special requests or a demanding timetable.
 That is why choosing a reputable broker, such as Direct Express Auto Transport, is important.

-- For short drives, car shipping mostly isn’t worth the scheduling or the cost.
+- For short drives within 50 miles, car shipping mostly isn’t worth the scheduling or the cost.
 In these cases, a car towing company will get your car from point A to point B faster and more affordably.

 When to Choose Car Shipping

 Traveling long distances?
 Car shipping is the best choice for you.
 Because they can ship multiple cars at once, car shipping companies can keep prices relatively low.
 Moving an expensive car?
 Car shipping offers covered options in addition to standard covered trailers.
 Covered transport options are ideal for collector’s items, brand-new cars, and other high-end vehicles.
 Want to keep things simple?
-Schedule with a reputable car transport company like Direct Express Auto Transport and shipping your car will be as easy as dropping off a package.
+Schedule with a reputable car shipping company like Direct Express Auto Transport and shipping your car will be as easy as dropping off a package.